Helping youth become...

 The meaning of standing FIRM is to have resistance against externally applied pressure.
 We have a desire to see the youth of South Florida stand firm for Jesus Christ in the midst of today's societal pressures, and be an active, contributing part of the community.

-The Firm Student ministry focuses on helping youth discover what God can do in their life.
-We strive to create an atmosphere of unity within our youth group by having monthly activities, focused teaching, prayer and game nights, with basketball, volleyball, video games and board games, and much more.
+The Firm Student Ministries, focuses on helping youth discover what God can do in their life.
+We strive to create an atmosphere of unity within our youth group by having monthly activities, focused teaching, prayer and game nights.

 Helping people become...